bjarketol/WIFA/docs/source/installation.rst

 Installation guidelines
 -----------------------
-To use the FLOW api, there are few prerequisites that need to be installed.
+To use WIFA, there are few prerequisites that need to be installed.

 The prerequisites are the embeded tools, their required packages, and a windIO fork containing the modifications that were necessary to parameterize the wind farm flow.
 These will ultimately be merged to the main windIO package.

 Except for windio, each of the modelling tools can be installed independently.
-If you don't install one of them, you simply need to comment the concerned "import" in the  `main_api script <https://gitlab.windenergy.dtu.dk/eu-flow/wp4/FLOW_API/-/blob/main/flow_api/main_api.py?ref_type=heads>`_ after copying it for use.
+If you don't install one of them, you simply need to comment the concerned "import" in the  `main_api script <https://github.com/EUFLOW/WIFA/-/blob/main/flow_api/main_api.py?ref_type=heads>`_ after copying it for use.

 WindIO
 ~~~~~~~~~~~~~~~~~~~~~~~
-Clone `this windIO fork <https://github.com/kilojoules/windIO>`_, and add it to your python path.
+Clone `this windIO fork <https://github.com/EUFLOW/windIO>`_, and add it to your python path.

 FOXES